GUIDELINES FOR ADMISSION IN

 (xi) Children who have shown special talent in Fine Arts and have been recognized at the National or State level.

-(xii) 100 children of employees of the Ministry of HRD would be admitted every year on orders issued by the KVS (HQ) (up to 30th June).
+(xii) 100 children of employees of the Ministry of Education (MoE) would be admitted every year on orders issued by the KVS (HQ) (up to 30th June).

-a) 60 admissions in Kendriya Vidyalayas located anywhere in India be utilized exclusively for children returning from abroad along with their parents after their posting.
-Seats under this provision remaining unutilized at the time of normal admissions will remain as such and will be utilized for children who return to India after the beginning of the academic session and up to 30th September.
-Children who return to India after 30th September would be considered for admission up to 30th November.
-No special consideration will be given to MEA staff under this priority.
+a) 60 admissions in Kendriya Vidyalayas located anywhere in India be utilized exclusively for children returning from abroad along with their parents after their posting in current or previous year and would be considered for admission up to 30th November.
 All these admissions will be subject to the condition that not more than 5 children would be admitted in one school in a year and that the children would be submitting a transfer certificate of a school abroad, in which they had been studying prior to seeking admission in a KV.

 b) 15 seats for admission in hostels in Kendriya Vidyalayas would be allotted to the children whose parents are going abroad on a posting to station, which does not have adequate educational facilities.
 The required information in this respect would need to be given by the Ministry of External Affairs (up to 30th November).